 The TExES Bilingual Education Supplemental Exam is a certification examination that is designed to determine whether or not an individual has the skills and knowledge necessary to be a teacher in a bilingual education program at the middle school level.
-T his exam does not actually assess the individual’s knowledge of a particular language, but rather the individual’s understanding of the methods and concerns associated with bilingual education.
+This exam does not actually assess the individual’s knowledge of a particular language, but rather the individual’s understanding of the methods and concerns associated with bilingual education.
 This exam is required, in addition to the Generalist Exam 4 – 8 or a specific subject exam, in order to become a certified middle school teacher in a bilingual education program in the Texas public school system.
-The exam consists of 70 multiple-choice questions, 60 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 80 multiple-choice questions that are related to bilingual education.

-The exam-taker will have two and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The registration fee for the Bilingual Education Supplemental Exam is $82 and the exam is only administered in a paper-based format.
+The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The registration fee for the Bilingual Education Supplemental Exam is $131 and the exam is administered in a computer-based format.
 However, there are usually other exams and fees that are required in addition to this exam in order to become a certified middle school educator in a bilingual education program within the state of Texas.

 Sample Study Notes

 1. Describe some strategies to create an effective bilingual learning environment.

 Studies show the most successful methods to create an effective bilingual learning environment incorporate several approaches.
 Teachers who have English Language Learners in their mainstream classroom, no matter what the subject area, can do many things to help them learn and improve their pronunciation and comprehension.
 Some easily implemented strategies include: